 Daniela ROVENȚA-FRUMUŞANI (Ph.D.) is full professor at the University of Bucharest (Department of Cultural Anthropology and Communication, College of Journalism and Communication Sciences).
 She is director of the French master Programme “Media, Development, Society” ( in collaboration with Lyon University Lumière) ; she is also member of the Doctoral School of Communication and has directed 15 Ph.D. theses in communication science (focused on advertising, gender studies, discourse analysis).
 Specialist in semiotics, gender studies and discourse analysis, she authored over 100 studies and articles in the above mentioned fields.
 She is member of the ISA-RC14 board , of the SFSIC (French Society of the Information and Communication Sciences), IPrA (International Pragmatic Association), and of the team of AUF experts of Central and Eastern Europe

-Dimitra Laurence Larochelle is a PhD Candidate on Sociology of Communication and Cultural Studies at the Communication Department of the New Sorbonne University (Paris, France).
-She is currently working as a Research and Teaching assistant (ATER) at the University of Dijon.
+Dimitra Laurence Larochelle is a PhD Candidate on Sociology of Communication and Cultural Studies at the Communication Department of the Université Sorbonne Nouvelle - Paris 3 where she is also currently working as a Research and Teaching assistant (ATER).
 She has two master degrees on Sociology (University Paris Descartes) and on Communication (French Institute of Journalism, Panthéon-Assas University).
-She has worked as a teaching staff at the New Sorbonne University, at Paris Descartes University, at Saint-Denis University and at the University Paris XII.
+She has worked as a teaching staff at the University of Burgundy – Franche-Comté, at Paris Descartes University, at Saint-Denis University and at the University Paris XII.
 She has published papers in French, in English and in Greek and she has worked as a researcher in France as well as in Cyprus.
-Her research interests concern Cultural Studies, Gender Studies and social representations.
+Since 2019 she is Associate Editor of the Art and Culture International Magazine.

 Luc Bonneville (Ph.D.) is full professor at the University of Ottawa (Department of Communication).
 He is the co-chair, with his colleague Sylvie Grosjean (Ph.D.), of the Interdisciplinary Research Group on Organizational Communication (GRICO).
 Bonneville is also a researcher at the Montfort’s Knowledge Institute (Ottawa).
 Over the last few years, Bonneville has focused on the constraints and pressures experienced by workers in various public organizations such as hospitals and universities.
 He is also involved in several research projects in the field of technological innovation in the healthcare sector, with a keen interest in all that concerns the organizational and communication transformations induced by telemedicine and telehealth.Conctact: email@example.com